 Philips Sonicare AirFloss v AirFloss Pro – What are the differences?

-If you were to be shown an image of the two they look similar, with the exception of the nozzle colour, however there are a few more differences, and they are:
+If you were to be shown an image of the two they do look similar, with the exception of the nozzle colour.
+However, there are some differences:

 - The AirFloss Pro has a larger reservoir for water or mouthwash

 - The AirFloss Pro is physically larger

 - The AirFloss Pro offers different burst modes, automatic, manual, single, double or triple, compared to manual or automatic of the standard AirFloss